ppwwyyxx/speaker-recognition/README.md

 ## About

 This is a [Speaker Recognition](https://en.wikipedia.org/wiki/Speaker_recognition) system with GUI.
-At first, it served as an SRT project for the course *Signal Processing (2013Fall)* in Tsinghua University.
 But we did find it pretty useful!

 For more details of this project, please see: